Farsi / Persian

 In this model fireflies cannot reset their cycle when they are in the middle of a flash.
 Why was this restriction imposed?

-Try adjusting FLASHES-TO-RESTART between 0, 1 and 2 using both phase delay and phase advance settings.
-Notice that each setting will give a characteristically different plot, and some of them do not allow for synchronization at all (for example, with the delay strategy, contrast FLASHES-TO-RESTART set to 1 as opposed to 2).
+Try adjusting FLASHES-TO-RESET between 0, 1 and 2 using both phase delay and phase advance settings.
+Notice that each setting will give a characteristically different plot, and some of them do not allow for synchronization at all (for example, with the delay strategy, contrast FLASHES-TO-RESET set to 1 as opposed to 2).
 Why does this control make such a difference in the outcome of the simulation?

 Changing the number of fireflies in a simulation affects the density of the population (as does adjusting the size of the world).
 What effect does this have on a simulation?

 This model explores only two general strategies for attaining synchrony in such cycle-governed fireflies.
 Can you find any others?
 Can you improve the existing strategies (i.e., by speeding them up)?